zopefoundation/cipher.encryptingstorage/src/cipher/encryptingstorage/README.txt

     >>> storage.close()

-#Applying encryption on the client this way is attractive because, in
-#addition to reducing the size of stored database records on the
-#server, you also reduce the size of records sent from the server to the
-#client and the size of records stored in the client's ZEO cache.
+Applying encryption (and compression) on the client this way is attractive because, in addition to reducing the size of stored database records on the server, you also reduce the size of records sent from the server to the client and the size of records stored in the client's ZEO cache.

 Decrypting only
 ==================